AI

 Here’s what automation platform pricing actually looks like once you scale past toy examples.

 Zapier’s task-based model charges per action.
 That marketing agency pulling leads from Typeform to HubSpot?
-Started at $20 monthly.
-Hit 15,000 tasks and jumped to $599 monthly with zero added functionality.
+Started at $19.99 monthly.
+Hit 15,000 tasks and the bill jumps to enterprise tiers with zero added functionality.
 Just volume.
+Their newer Agents feature adds a separate “activities” billing layer on top of tasks, so AI workflows carry two cost meters running simultaneously.

 The pattern is identical: both platforms financially penalize sophistication.